s3437526/DIG31-frontend/README.md

 - Implement notifications and warnings menu items
 - Add GSAP animation to device status lights
 - Incorporate push pin with toggle animation
+- Fix responsive layouts for panel views e.g. devices, users, places
+- Transfer all get (user, place, item) calls and data structures to feed into va-app-header for more global availability
+- Add random colours to each entity type, ensuring no existing close colours exist already (for chart display)
+- Change arrays of durations and activity history to external logs?
+-